Hvass-Labs/TensorFlow-Tutorials/.github/ISSUE_TEMPLATE.md

 ## Questions about TensorFlow

 General questions about TensorFlow should either be asked on [StackOverflow](http://stackoverflow.com/questions/tagged/tensorflow) or the [official TensorFlow repository](https://github.com/tensorflow/tensorflow/issues).

+## Modifications

+Questions about modifications or how to use these tutorials on your own data-set should also be asked on [StackOverflow](http://stackoverflow.com/questions/tagged/tensorflow).

+Thousands of people are using these tutorials.
+It is impossible for me to give individual support for your project.

 ## Suggestions for Changes